bcpd/strain_passport_db/README.md

 *6. BacDive API.*
 To access the BacDive database, a log-in profile is required.
 The database is searched and parsed with the R-based API for each species-level MAG (`get_bacdive_data.r`).

+*7. Median MAG coverage*
+We process the median MAG coverage results to attach the project code to it and make the table long instead of wide (`process_MAG_coverage.R`)
+- Input: median_coverage_genomes.tsv from the previous pipeline, project code.
+- Output: Median coverage file with MAG names modified to have the project code (median_MAG_coverage.tsv, stored in the Results folder of this repository)

 ## Strain passport construction
 -	`webScraperScraper.py`.
 Pulls data from the tables into StrainPassport.db.
 -	`createStrainPassports.R`.
 Creates the database connection in R and passes variables to the strain passport page template (RMD file).
 This script also obtains and parses KEGG xml files describing metabolic modules.